-For our pupils aged 11-16 years we have developed an assessment model which combines the National Curriculum, Social, Moral, Spiritual cultural (SMSC) and Personal, Social and Health Education (PSHE) and Citizenship Education (CE).
+For our pupils aged 11-16 years we have developed an assessment model which combines the National Curriculum, Social, Moral, Spiritual Cultural (SMSC) and Personal, Social and Health Education (PSHE) and Life Skills.

-Our Curriculum is designed to address the individual developmental, sensory, physical, personal, social, emotional and communications needs of the pupil.
+Our curriculum is designed to address the individual developmental, sensory, physical, personal, social, emotional and communications needs of the pupils.
 We offer a broad, balanced and relevant curriculum to each pupil as part of our whole school approach to educational entitlement.

-We use the life skills syllabus of ASDAN as well as their bronze award.
-The ASDAN provision is set to increase within the school to enable as much transferable work and qualifications to be achieved.
+We use the Life Skills Short Course Curriculum of ASDAN as well as their bronze award.
+The ASDAN provision is set to further increase within the school to enable as much transferable work and qualifications to be achieved as possible.

 More about our curriculum

-Fair Ways school follow the national curriculum and model the next steps in learning approach for assessment for learning throughout the year.
-Pupils will have core subjects maths, English and science on timetable and be encouraged to participate in Catering, Art, Sport, personal social health education and the ASDAN modules taking steps in completing a variety of awards building on their educational achievements.
+Fair Ways Education follow the national curriculum and assess throughout the year using both formative and summative assessment approaches.
+Pupils will have core subjects – Maths, English and Science on timetable and be encouraged to participate in Catering, Art, Sport, Outdoor Education, Music, Humanities, Mechanics, ICT, Personal Social Health Education and Life Skills through the ASDAN modules taking steps in completing a variety of awards building on their educational achievements.

 Pupils will also participate in a variety of outdoor education activities including, power boating, climbing, horse riding, archery and group sporting games.

-Fair Ways school works closely with external agencies such as child and adolescent mental health teams, occupational therapists and educational psychologists which can all have input to how individual learning is decided to meet the needs of the pupils.
+We also work closely with external agencies such as child and adolescent mental health teams, and educational psychologists which can all have input to how individual learning is decided to meet the needs of the pupils.
+The schools are also supported through therapeutic input including Occuaptional Therapy, Speech and Language, Music and Play Therapy.
+As well as having access to a therapeutic art space and riding establishment.

-We can offer GCSE’s and Functional Skills in the following subjects:
+We can offer GCSE’s, Functional Skills and Entry Level Qualifications in the following subjects:

-All of these subjects can also offer entry level awards.
-With equivalent awards in ASDAN COPE and P.S.E.
+All of these subjects can also offer Unit Awards through AQA.
+With equivalent awards in ASDAN.

-Fair Ways School identifies that their pupils are more likely to need to have a transition into post 16 due to their special educational needs and unfortunate life events from early childhood.
+Fair Ways Education identifies that pupils are more likely to need to have a transition into post 16 due to their special educational needs and unfortunate life events from early childhood.

-In Post 16 Fair Ways School continues to offer:
+In Post 16, Fair Ways Education continues to offer:

 - High level of support